ITNaveen/interview-questions-NT/Terraform/terraform-1.md

-  create password with aws secret manager then find with "aws_secretsmanager_secret" then pull "aws_secretsmanager_secret_version" now use it anywhere you want using data resource add _string at the end.
+  create password with aws secret manager then find with "aws_secretsmanager_secret" then pull "aws_secretsmanager_secret_version" now use it anywhere you want using data resource add secret_string at the end.

 **Best Practices:**
 - Never commit secrets to version control